Maxattax97/flotilla/README.md

  - `/data/music` as Music from Lidarr
  - `/data/books` as Books from Calibre?
  - `/data/photos` as Photos from various uploads

+If you see an endlessly spinning circle on the webpage, clear your browser cache for the page.

 ### Postgres & PGAdmin